Skip to content

 Step 2 is the problem.
 A single turn runs to completion before any budget check fires.
 If that turn generates 5,446 output tokens over 126 seconds, the budget flag can only watch.

-Here is the actual JSON response from that test:
+Here is the JSON response:

 {